xbobekf/oxygenium/.autodoc/docs/markdown/tools/src/main/scala/org/alephium/tools/WalletGen.md

 ## Questions:
  1. What is the purpose of this code?

-   This code generates wallet addresses, public and private keys, and mnemonics for the Alephium cryptocurrency project.
+   This code generates wallet addresses, public and private keys, and mnemonics for the Oxygenium cryptocurrency project.

 2. What external libraries or dependencies does this code use?

-   This code imports several libraries from the Alephium project, including `org.alephium.crypto`, `org.alephium.crypto.wallet`, `org.alephium.protocol`, and `org.alephium.wallet.Constants`.
+   This code imports several libraries from the Oxygenium project, including `org.oxygenium.crypto`, `org.oxygenium.crypto.wallet`, `org.oxygenium.protocol`, and `org.oxygenium.wallet.Constants`.

 3. What is the output of this code?